 Application Method: Liquid or Granular

 Herbicides are either applied directly to the weed leaves or they are applied to the soil.
-In in either case, they can be sprayed as a liquid mix from a sprayer or spread with a fertilizer spreader in a granular form.
+In either case, they can be sprayed as a liquid mix from a sprayer or spread with a fertilizer spreader in a granular form.

-Granular herbicides are not as effective as liquid formulations when used to control actively growing weeds because the granules need to stick to the plant foliage and remain there for up to 48 hrs…liquids stick to leaves better than granules.
+Granular herbicides are not as effective as liquid formulations when used to control actively growing weeds because the granules need to stick to the plant foliage and remain there for up to 48 hours…liquids stick to leaves better than granules.
 If you choose a granular weed and feed, the best time to apply is when leaves are wet, so they stick, in the morning dew or after rainfall or irrigation.

 Timing: Pre-emergent or Post-emergent

 Pre-emergence herbicides (often called crabgrass control) are used to prevent weeds from growing by killing germinating seedlings, they are applied before weeds sprout (in early spring or late fall) and generally work by preventing new seedlings from growing into mature plants.